Toll Free: (866) 388-6688

 John currently serves on the Finance Committee, Audit Committee and Governance Committee.

 Currently accepting new patients - call Variety Care today!

 Variety Care clinics are FTCA deemed facilities and are a Health Center Program grantee under 42 U.S.C.
 254b, and a deemed Public Health Service employee under 42 U.S.C.
 233(g)-(n).
-Additional Support from: CNS Senior Corp., AmeriCorps, and National Service Corp.
-HRSA Notice © Variety Care 2018.
+HRSA Notice.
+Additional Funding and/or Support Provided By: The United Way of Central Oklahoma, the United Way of Norman, Community Foundations and individual donors.
+To donate to Variety Care Foundation, please click here. © Variety Care 2018.
 All Rights Reserved.